Unknown Facts! Kader Khan Used To Sleep Empty Stomach; His Life Struggle Will Give You Goosebumps!

 Dilip Kumar Noticed The Actor In Him!

-While he was performing in a play in the Annual Day function of the college, he was noted by actor Dilip Kumar who signed him up for his next film.
+While he was performing in a play at the Annual Day function of the college, he was noted by actor Dilip Kumar who signed him up for his next film.

 Kader Was A Professor Before Entering Bollywood